 Just as with the areolar, the size and colour of the nipple varies significantly between individuals.
 The key is for a proportional size in terms of both projection and the base diameter of the nipple in relation to both the areolar and overall breast size.

 Nipple size can be reduced by nipple reduction surgery.
-Increases in projection can be achieved non-surgically with placement of dermal fillers such as Juvederm Voluma.
+Increases in projection can be achieved non-surgically with placement of dermal fillers.
 Surgical enhancement is achieved by grafting either ear cartilage or skin and fat from another part of the body to achieve more projection.